Best and worst cities for retirement in 2026

 To determine the best and worst cities for retirement, we gathered data from multiple sources, including the U.S. Census Bureau, the FBI, NYU Langone Health’s City Health Dashboard and Sharecare, and compared metrics including the percentage of the population who are of retirement age, the cost of living adjusted for retired individuals, crime and community well-being.

-We made each metric a positive or negative, while giving each city a score out of 10 for each metric by comparing it with the national average and assigning the highest (or lowest) resulting value a 10.
+We calculated each score by assigning the metric a positive or negative value and comparing each city to the city with the highest value in the category, which was assigned a score of 10 or -10.
 We then combined the scores to create a retirement score.
 All 11 score factors shared equal consideration except for cost of living, which was given three times the weight.
 The factors included the following:

 • Cost of living index